You want your tree to be its best. To grow larger. To live longer. To look better.

 Look for signs that your tree is lacking nutrients in the soil.

 If you see these signs, fertilization can be part of a holistic approach to restoring your plant’s health.

 If your trees are experiencing any of the above symptoms, have your local arborist inspect the tree, test the soil, and provide an official diagnosis.
 Even the leaves themselves can be tested for nutrient deficiencies.

 With these formulas, you don’t have to worry about “the best time to fertilize.”
 The fertilizers are designed to slowly release nutrients uniformly over time, regardless of when they're applied.
 Mainly avoid applying fertilizer when soil is very dry, is frozen, or is saturated with rainwater.

 Still, fertilizing in certain seasons does bring benefits.

 Fertilizing in spring...

-Find a tree fertilizer with a slow (also called controlled) release and low salt index.
+Find a tree fertilizer with a slow (also called controlled) release of available nitrogen and low salt index.
 And, look for a product that’s best suited for your region.

 In the Northern and Western regions, Davey arborists use Arbor Green PRO®.
 It blends three key macro-nutrients, nitrogen (N), phosphorus (P), and potassium (K), to mimic the natural environment and give trees the nutrients they need to thrive.
 Arbor Green PRO® also contains PPA, an amino acid that helps enhance nutrient availability while reducing nutrient loss from rain or watering.

 Trees in the Southeast region are a little different.
 They can be lacking the macro-nutrients mentioned above, but they’re also often faced with a micro-nutrient deficiency, meaning essentials like magnesium, manganese or boron are in short supply.
 Scientists at The Davey Institute created Arbor Green Xtra plus B to address that.
 It combines nutrients—both macro and micro—that Southern trees need to look and grow their best.